apache/hawq-docs/install/install-ambari.md

         |**ipc.client.connect.timeout**|300000|
         |**ipc.server.listen.queue.size**|3300|

+13. Click **Save** and enter a name for the configuration change (for example, *HAWQ prerequisites*).
+Click **Save** again, then **OK**.
+13. If Ambari indicates that hosts must be restarted, click **Restart** and allow the cluster to restart before you continue.
 13. Select **Actions \> Add Service** on the home page.
 14. Select both **HAWQ** and **PXF** from the list of services, then click **Next** to display the Assign Masters page.
-15. Select the host that should run the HAWQ Master, then click **Next** to display the Assign Slaves and Clients page.
+15. Select the hosts that should run the HAWQ Master and HAWQ Standby Master, or accept the defaults.
+The HAWQ Master and HAWQ Standby Master must reside on separate hosts.
+Click **Next** to display the Assign Slaves and Clients page.
 >

-    **Note:** Only the "HAWQ Master" entry is configurable on this page.
-NameNode, SNameNode, ZooKeeper and others may be displayed for reference, but they are not configurable when adding the HAWQ nad PXF services.
+    **Note:** Only the **HAWQ Master** and **HAWQ Standby Master** entries are configurable on this page.
+NameNode, SNameNode, ZooKeeper and others may be displayed for reference, but they are not configurable when adding the HAWQ and PXF services.
 >

     **Note:** The HAWQ Master component must not reside on the same host that is used for Hive Metastore if the Hive Metastore uses the new PostgreSQL database.
 This is because both services attempt to use port 5432.
 If it is required to co-locate these components on the same host, provision a PostgreSQL database beforehand on a port other than 5432 and choose the “Existing PostgreSQL Database” option for the Hive Metastore configuration.
 The same restriction applies to the admin host, because neither the HAWQ Master nor the Hive Metastore can run on the admin host where the Ambari Server is installed.

-16. On the Assign Slaves and Clients page, choose the remaining hosts that will run HAWQ segments and PXF.
-The Install Wizard automatically selects hosts for the HAWQ and PXF services.
+16. On the Assign Slaves and Clients page, choose the hosts that will run HAWQ segments and PXF, or accept the defaults.
+The Add Service Wizard automatically selects hosts for the HAWQ and PXF services based on available Hadoop services.
 >

     **Note:** PXF must be installed on the HDFS NameNode, the Standby NameNode \(if configured\), *and* on each HDFS DataNode.
 A HAWQ segment must be installed on each HDFS DataNode.